 High-end boutique hotel The Slow is all about contemporary luxe – with an extensive art collection on display throughout the hotel and lots of natural materials, polished concrete and tropical plants to complete the look.

-The Chillhouse, Bali – The Best Accommodation in Canggu for Something a Little Different
+The Chillhouse – For Something a Little Different

 Wiras Village, Bali – The Best Value B&B in Canggu

-Wiras Village is a relatively new kid on the block.
-More a B&B than a full service hotel, the rooms are spacious, nicely designed, have air conditioning and all round offer excellent value for money.
+More a B&B than a full service hotel, the rooms at Wiras Village are spacious, nicely designed, have air conditioning and all round offer excellent value for money.
 It also boasts the benefit of a quiet location that’s minutes away from the beach and a short hop (or scoot) away from Canggu’s livelier spots around Batu Bolong.

 Wiras Village’s close proximity to the beach means it’s also a good choice for those wondering where to stay in Bali for surfing but are still keen to stay somewhere nice for the duration of their trip.